BeeMan3/movie-TV-top-list/README.md

 2. Check that workflow permissions are set to "Read and write"
 3. Verify the repository is not private (or you have GitHub Pro for private repos)

+### Permission Denied Error (403)

+If you get a "Permission denied" error when the workflow tries to push to gh-pages:

+1. **Check Repository Settings**:

+    - Go to Settings → Actions → General
+    - Under "Workflow permissions", select "Read and write permissions"
+    - Save the settings

+2. **Verify GitHub Pages Configuration**:

+    - Go to Settings → Pages
+    - Ensure "Deploy from a branch" is selected
+    - Choose "gh-pages" as the source branch
+    - The workflow will create this branch automatically on first run

+3. **Repository Ownership**:
+    - Make sure you have admin/write access to the repository
+    - If it's a forked repository, you may need to enable Actions in your fork

 ### Rate Limiting

 The script includes delays between requests to be respectful to IMDB's servers.
 If you encounter rate limiting, you can increase the `SCRAPER_REQUEST_DELAY` setting.